lovnishverma/futureskillsprime/README.md

 ## License

-&copy; 2026 NIELIT Chandigarh &mdash; FutureSkills PRIME.
+&copy; 2026 NIELIT Chandigarh / Ropar &mdash; FutureSkills PRIME.
 All rights reserved.
 An Initiative by Ministry of Electronics and Information Technology (MeitY), Government of India.